Capstone Connect Student Project Matching Site

 Selection Process

-Students in BIOE, CEE, EECS, IEOR (general track), ME, MSE, NE will have an opportunity at the end of July to review a full list of over 100+ project offerings for the 2025-26 academic year.
+Students in BIOE, CEE, EECS, IEOR (general track), ME, MSE, NE will have an opportunity at the end of July to review a full list of projects for the 2025-26 academic year.
 This is an exciting time and a crucial step for students to explore project proposals by reviewing 1-2 pages of project descriptions and supplemental materials (i.e., video recording of project description) in preparation for the project matching process happening in mid-August.

-Additionally, students will have a special opportunity to ask project advisors specific questions and learn more about projects during virtual Capstone Project Advising Office Hours held in early August.
+Additionally, students will have a special opportunity to ask project advisors specific questions and learn more about projects during Virtual Capstone Project Advising Office Hours held August 6 – 8.
 This allows students to meet and network with faculty, industry, and partnering organizations that have proposed a project.

 Note: Students pursuing the IEOR FinTech and IPES concentrations are placed on a project by their respective advisors and do not participate in the project matching process.
-More information will be shared at the IEOR department specific FinTech and IPES virtual orientation (register to receive Zoom link).
+More information will be shared at the IEOR department specific FinTech and IPES virtual orientation.

 Capstone Policy